 The number one must-have in your virtual assistant agreement is how you’ll be paid.
 Virtual assistants get paid in different ways.
 A virtual assistant may charge an hourly rate while others charge a project rate.
 Whether you’re working for a flat rate or hourly, it’s important to have a detailed list of the agreed-upon rate within this virtual assistant agreement.

 Timeline for Services and Payment

 Next, you’ll want to have a timeline that features when you’ll be paid for services and when the services will be completed.
 These details can be worked out with a consultation before writing your virtual assistant agreement terms.
 You’ll need to be specific about when you expect payment and if a deposit will be required before you start any work.

-- Who may cancel the agreement and how – such as written or verbal, and whether both client and you can terminate or if only one of you are allowed to terminate.
+Will cancellation be accepted via written or verbal communication and whether both client and you can terminate or if only one of you are allowed to terminate.

-These are just the most basic, yet important, parts of a virtual assistant agreement that one must include.
+These are just the most basic, yet important, parts of a virtual assistant agreement that must be including in writing.
 You’ll want to think about every possible outcome that could happen because in the world of business you’ll want into a variety of awesome clients and not-so-great clients, this agreement will serve as a legally binding contract to protect you both from any future disastrous financial and legal harm.